Ci (poetry): Formation

-According to Chinese Pronunciation, "Mandarin is said to have four main tones and one neutral tone (or, as some say, five tones).
-Each tone has a distinctive pitch contour which can be graphed using the Chinese 5-level system."
 There are four main tones in Mandarin Chinese, though a fifth ("neutral") tone may be considered.
-The tonal systems of past centuries is a matter for conjecture, but unlikely to be the same as modern Mandarin.
+The tonal systems of past centuries were different.
 The term "tonal contour" is used to indicate that these tones are not tones in the sense of absolute musical pitches, but rather in terms of the overall relative "shape" of the tones as spoken or chanted.